-The Commission is aware that the size, nature, complexity and resources of various law firms may warrant the need to outsource certain material functions of the firm.
-While AML compliance functions may be performed by third parties, the ultimate responsibility for complying with AML, CDD or EDD rest with the firm.
+- 25.1 The Commission is aware that the size, nature, complexity and resources of various accounting firms may warrant the need to outsource certain material functions of the firm.
+While AML compliance functions may be performed by third parties, the ultimate responsibility for complying with AML, CDD or EDD rest with the firm. - Accountants/ accounting firms must ensure that the outsourcing agreement is in writing and signed off by all concerned parties.
+The outsourcing agreement with a third party should be reviewed and updated as necessary to ensure that it continues to address accurately the outsourced function, the role of the third party to whom the outsourced function has been designated. - 25.3 Specific task such as the Compliance function may be outsourced, but they must remain subject to appropriate oversight by the Head of Compliance and/or the Compliance

-- 25.2 Lawyers and law firms must ensure that the outsourcing agreement is in writing and signed off by all considered parties.
-The outsourcing agreement with a third party should be reviewed and updated as necessary to ensure that it continues to address accurately the outsourced function and the role of the third party to whom the outsourced function has been designated. - Specific task such as the Compliance function may be outsourced, but they must remain subject to appropriate oversight by the Head of Compliance and/or the Compliance Committee.
-Lawyers and law firms should ensure that any arrangements of an outsourced function do not impede the effective on-site examination by the Commission or its representative.
+Committee.
+DNFBPs should ensure that any arrangements of an outsourced function do not impede the effective supervision of the Commission.
 Regardless of the extent to which specific tasks of the compliance function are outsourced, senior management remains responsible for full compliance with all AML laws, guidelines and regulations.
-The outsourced functions should also remain within the jurisdiction.